13thsymphony/QuickHdr/README.md

 ## Limitations and notes
 * Quick HDR currently only supports HDR settings on the primary display.
 If you have a multi-monitor system, you can change this by opening Settings > System > Display and looking for the "Make this my main display" control.
 * Quick HDR relies on UI Automation to automatically access and drive the Settings app.
 You will see the Settings app load whenever you toggle HDR on and off.
 In addition, this method is not 100% reliable and sometimes will have no effect.
 In most cases, just try toggling HDR again.
 Feel free to close the Settings app as Quick HDR will automatically relaunch it when needed.

+## How to build
+Requirements:
+- Visual Studio 2019 or later with the .NET Desktop Development and Universal Windows Platform workloads
+   - Specifically, this app uses .NET 5 and the [Windows Application Packaging](https://docs.microsoft.com/en-us/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) frameworks.

+1. The main project (QuickHdr) is a regular WPF app and you can run it directly as a loose-file app.
+2. If you want to package it as an MSIX installer for easy distribution, [Publish the AppPackage project](https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#generate-an-app-package-upload-file-for-store-submission).